-HIIG's computer systems may be subject to cybersecurity risks or other breaches of information technology security, noting the increasing frequency and severity of these kinds of incidents.
-Such security breaches could damage HIIG's reputation or result in liability.
-HIIG retains confidential information regarding its business dealings in its computer systems.
-HIIG may be required to spend significant capital and other resources to protect against security breaches or to alleviate problems caused by such breaches.
-Despite the implementation of security measures, the infrastructure supporting HIIG's computer systems may be vulnerable to physical break-ins, computer viruses, programming errors, attacks by third parties or similar disruptive problems.
-In addition, HIIG could be subject to liability if hackers were able to penetrate its network security or otherwise misappropriate confidential information.
-Furthermore, certain of HIIG's businesses are subject to compliance with laws and regulations enacted by U.S. federal and state governments, the European Union or other jurisdictions or enacted by various regulatory organizations or exchanges relating to the privacy and security of the information of clients, employees or others.
-The compromise of personal, confidential or proprietary information could result in remediation costs, legal liability, regulatory action and reputational harm, which could have a material adverse effect on HIIG's results of operations or financial condition.
+Skyward Specialty's computer systems may be subject to cybersecurity risks or other breaches of information technology security, noting the increasing frequency and severity of these kinds of incidents.
+Such security breaches could damage Skyward Specialty's reputation or result in liability.
+Skyward Specialty retains confidential information regarding its business dealings in its computer systems.
+Skyward Specialty may be required to spend significant capital and other resources to protect against security breaches or to alleviate problems caused by such breaches.
+Despite the implementation of security measures, the infrastructure supporting Skyward Specialty's computer systems may be vulnerable to physical break-ins, computer viruses, programming errors, attacks by third parties or similar disruptive problems.
+In addition, Skyward Specialty could be subject to liability if hackers were able to penetrate its network security or otherwise misappropriate confidential information.
+Furthermore, certain of Skyward Specialty's businesses are subject to compliance with laws and regulations enacted by U.S. federal and state governments, the European Union or other jurisdictions or enacted by various regulatory organizations or exchanges relating to the privacy and security of the information of clients, employees or others.
+The compromise of personal, confidential or proprietary information could result in remediation costs, legal liability, regulatory action and reputational harm, which could have a material adverse effect on Skyward Specialty's results of operations or financial condition.

-HIIG may experience difficulties with outsourcing relationships
+Skyward Specialty may experience difficulties with outsourcing relationships

-HIIG outsources certain business and administrative functions to third parties and may do so increasingly in the future.
-If HIIG fails to develop and implement its outsourcing strategies or its third party providers fail to perform as anticipated, HIIG may experience operational difficulties, increased costs and a loss of business that may have a material adverse effect on its results of operations or financial position.
-In addition, HIIG may be responsible for the actions of such third parties particularly if they violate or are inconsistent with applicable regulatory requirements.
-By outsourcing certain business and administrative functions to third parties, HIIG may be exposed to enhanced risk of data security breaches.
-Any breach of data security could damage HIIG's reputation and/or result in monetary damages, which could have a material adverse effect on HIIG's results of operations or financial condition.
+Skyward Specialty outsources certain business and administrative functions to third parties and may do so increasingly in the future.
+If Skyward Specialty fails to develop and implement its outsourcing strategies or its third party providers fail to perform as anticipated, Skyward Specialty may experience operational difficulties, increased costs and a loss of business that may have a material adverse effect on its results of operations or financial position.
+In addition, Skyward Specialty may be responsible for the actions of such third parties particularly if they violate or are inconsistent with applicable regulatory requirements.
+By outsourcing certain business and administrative functions to third parties, Skyward Specialty may be exposed to enhanced risk of data security breaches.
+Any breach of data security could damage Skyward Specialty's reputation and/or result in monetary damages, which could have a material adverse effect on Skyward Specialty's results of operations or financial condition.

-Risks Related to the Arena Group
+Risks Related to Arena